 - Digital Infrastructure Strategy - this sets out how the programme will continue to improve both fixed and mobile digital connectivity in collaboration with partners, suppliers, & central government

-- Memorandum of Understanding (MoU) - The aim of this enterprise is to advance the rollout of digital infrastructure by way of facilitating commercial operators to access public sector assets, ease the process of wayleave and planning applications, and help with all delivery aspects such as accessing highways for laying new fibre
+- Memorandum of Understanding (MoU) - The aim of this agreement is to advance the rollout of digital infrastructure by way of facilitating commercial operators to access public sector assets, ease the process of wayleave and planning applications, and help with all delivery aspects such as accessing highways for laying new fibre.

 The ability for residents and businesses to have access to ultrafast broadband connectivity is a central policy objective of both the county council and central government.
 The infrastructure currently providing connectivity is based predominantly on telephone wires that were installed over a century ago and are not fit for the huge increase in digital traffic today.
 Openreach is planning to switch off the existing copper wire telephony service from 2025 which means new fibre infrastructure is needed to be built to over 30m homes across the UK.
 Whilst much of this work will be undertaken on a commercial basis, with Openreach, Virgin Media, and other Operators upgrading their infrastructure in urban and semi-urban areas, Oxfordshire County Council is making sure rural and semi-rural areas are not left behind on ancient infrastructure, which is why we have active projects with Airband and Openreach to install new fibre infrastructure to several thousand rural businesses and residential properties.
 Another key rationale for the council’s support of this kind of intervention is the evidential means of securing economic growth and sustainability of employment whilst reducing the need for travel.
 This is a significant enabler for reduced carbon emissions as a tool for meeting our carbon-neutral targets.